 Our Basic Risotto recipe will allow you to make untold variations of this classic northern Italian dish.
-There’s a lot of elbow grease involved as it requires constant stirring but using a wok makes... this whole job easier.
+There’s a lot of elbow grease involved as it requires constant stirring but using a wok makes this... whole job easier.
 Why all the stirring?
 The stirring breaks down the starch in the rice as it absorbs the broth, making it creamy.
 Beating in butter at the end gives a silky smoothness to the risotto while the cheese adds umami as it melts into the rice.
 If you are worried about the fat, hold the butter and beat in the cheese on its own.

 Bring the stock to a boil over high heat.
 Turn the heat down to low and set aside at the back of the stove.